Evolution of nonlinear reduced-order solutions for PDEs with conserved quantities

 We presented several numerical examples to demonstrate the effectiveness of this method: a linear advection-diffusion equation, the nonlinear Schr\"odinger equation, and Euler's equation for two-dimensional ideal fluids.
 In every case, the reduced-order equations produce approximate solutions which capture all qualitative features of the PDE.

-Our method opens a new paradigm in reduced-order modeling, with many aspect undoubtedly remained to be explored.
+Our method opens a new paradigm in reduced-order modeling, with many aspects undoubtedly remaining to be explored.
 For instance, an upper bound should be derived to estimate the accumulated finite-time error between the reduced-order solution and the true solutions of the PDE.
 Here we focused on approximating strong solutions; further work is needed to derive reduced-order equations for PDEs in the weak formulation.
 Finally, here we resolved an important aspect of reduced-order nonlinear solutions, namely, the evolution of the ansatz variables $\vc q(t)$.
 However, the choice of the shape of the ansatz $\hat u(\vc x,\vc q(t))$ still relies on domain expertise and familiarity with the PDE.
 A systematic method for determining an appropriate ansatz manifold remains an open problem.